 Complainant:

 Address:

 City, State, & Zip:

 Home phone: Mobile Phone:

-Person Discriminated Against:
+Person Discriminated Against: (if other than complainant)

 Address:

 City, State, & Zip:

 Home phone: Mobile Phone:

 City Department/Departments you believe have discriminated.

 Where did the alleged discrimination take place?

 When did the alleged discrimination occur?
 (Date/Time)

 Describe the acts of discrimination providing the name(s) where possible of the individuals who allegedly discriminated (if applicable) or facilities in violation of the Americans with Disabilities Act.
 Attach additional pages if necessary